 - Collecting and documenting lessons learned and propose adaptations to gender and youth initiatives based on market stakeholder feedback from monitoring exercises as well as developing case studies for learning and project communications;

-- Support women and youth’s (f/m) equitable access to inclusive agricultural markets, leadership and decision-making opportunities, and business negotiation skills by facilitating equitable access to training, information, technology, inputs and services within Sustainable Agriculture in the Caribbean partner organizations / groups / networks;
+- Support women and youth’s (f/m) equitable access to inclusive agricultural markets, leadership and decision-making opportunities, and business negotiation skills by facilitating equitable access to training, information, technology, inputs and services within SAC partner organizations / groups / networks;

 - Ensure that women and youth voices are heard consistently in the design, planning and implementation of the SAC project strategies, plans and program components;

 - Support the development of communications and information materials as well as case studies and visibility pieces that promote women and youth in agriculture;